MediaComem/comem-archidep/ex/nginx-static-deployment.md

 lrwxrwxrwx 1 root root 32 Jan 10 17:07 /etc/nginx/sites-enabled/clock -> /etc/nginx/sites-available/clock
 ```

-### Reload the nginx configuration
+### :exclamation: Reload the nginx configuration

 Nginx does not automatically reload its configuration files when they change.

 First, you should check whether the changes you have made are valid.
+The `nginx
-The `nginx -t` command loads all the nginx configuration (including files added with
+-t` command loads all the nginx configuration (including files added with
 `include`) and checks that they are valid:

 ```bash